About Ignite!

 The Treasurer has an important role in contributing to/guiding/informing the Board’s collective responsibility:

-10. Ensuring that the accounts are prepared and disclosed in the form required by funders and the relevant statutory bodies, for example the Charity Commission.
+* Maintaining an overview of the annual accounts process and ensuring that the accounts are disclosed in the form required by the Charity Commission.

 In addition, with other trustees to hold the charity “in trust” for current and future beneficiaries by: